Sudharsanv151/streetpaws/README.md

 JavaScript
 Bootstrap
 MySQL
-Getting Started

-To get a local copy up and running, follow these simple steps:

-Clone the repository: git clone https://github.com/yourusername/animal-welfare-organization-website.git Navigate to the project directory: cd animal-welfare-organization-website Open index.html in your browser to view the website.
-Contributing

 We welcome contributions to enhance the project.
 Please feel free to submit pull requests, report issues, or suggest features.